pchachicho/helm-charts-actions/README.md

 Make changes as described above and then simply perform a helm dependency update as necessary and test and then once done change the repo definition back.

+### Altered Indexing

+Indexing has refer to how the packages are accessed from the http server, so the above indexing is altered to

+    helm repo index --url=http://localhost:8080/ docs